Interview with an Anonymous Interviewee (An00509)

 GC: Over Europe.

-RW: I suppose I can, if I think about it.
+I: I suppose I can, if I think about it.
 You see operations were quite different in every respect from flying and learning to fly over your own friendly territory so by the time we were being sent with the real bombs to bomb targets on the continent this was the real war, it was a completely different thing from what we’d actually been trained to do [laughs] because what we’d been trained to do was do the actual bombing but not to do anything beyond defending ourselves but when, when we were actually on raids things suddenly happened in front of you which you hadn’t predicted or thought would happen, you know.
-You’d be flying with your wing man on the starboard side and your wing man on your port side and suddenly we’d find ourselves surrounded by everyone or another, Messerschmitt, night fighters, Charlie on the right would disappear in one big explosion and the other one would disappear in flames over there somewhere and you’d be left all by yourself.
+You’d be flying with your wing man on the starboard side and your wingman on your port side and suddenly we’d find ourselves surrounded by everyone or another, Messerschmitt, night fighters, Charlie on the right would disappear in one big explosion and the other one would disappear in flames over there somewhere and you’d be left all by yourself you know.
 That was what, what happened all the time or what could happen all the time.
-Luckily I survived all of that and I was one of these people who the almighty decided to spare simply because half, fifty percent of bomber command were killed in action.
+Luckily I survived all of that and I was one of these people who the almighty decided to spare simply because half, fifty percent of Bomber Command were killed in action.
 One in two, people like me were killed.
 I survived the whole, all of the war and never even got a scratch, you know.
-And I, I got shot up, you know, I mean our aeroplane got shot up, big chunks of our aeroplane landed on navigators lap and things like that but basically the, the Wellingtons and the Lancaster that I flew in were very solidly built aircraft and they held together very well.
+And I, I got shot up, you know, I mean my aeroplane got shot up, I had big chunks of my aeroplane land on navigators lap and things like that but basically the, the Wellingtons and the Lancaster that I flew in were very solidly built aircraft and they held together very well.
 They didn’t fall apart so obviously that helped us to get home again even if we couldn’t reach our own airfield.
-As soon as we crossed the line, the coast line and knew we were over friendly territory we’d bail out so we would land safely on our own home territory whilst the aircraft would be headed out to sea where it could crash into the sea without doing any harm to anybody.
-But, because there were certain things you could do with an aircraft even though it was badly shot up but there were certain things you could not do because it would be silly to crash to land and probably blow up because you couldn’t switch off all the petrol and, and all the engines if you were, were learning to, landing in an emergency we learnt all of that and of course all of that made you very vulnerable as well because you might be streaming petrol after the starboard engine tracers and so all the enemy fighter had to do was to put one, one bullet into that particularly vulnerable engine tank and the whole thing would go vroom and blow up.
+As soon as we crossed the line, the coast line and knew we were over friendly territory we would bale out so we would land safely on our own home territory whilst the aircraft would be headed out to sea where it could crash into the sea without doing any harm to anybody.
+But, because there were certain things you could do with an aircraft even though it was badly shot up but there were certain things you could not do because it would be certain to crash, to land and probably blow up because you couldn’t switch off all the petrol and, and all the engines if you were, were learning to, landing in an emergency you needed all of that and of course all of that made you very vulnerable as well because you might be streaming petrol after the starboard engines for instance and so all the enemy fighter had to do was to put one, one bullet into that particular engine or tank and the whole thing would go vroom and blow up.

 GC: So was you actually injured at anytime?